DEVELOPMENTAL DISABILITIES ADMINISTRATION

 In 1979, Committee # 1 recommended a focus on activities and practices in employment services leading to increased job skills and wages for people with developmental disabilities.
 Early in the 1980s, counties and day program vendors began to report to the State on employment outcomes—the wages, benefits, time spent on the job and job environment—via the County Human Resource Information System (CHRIS).
 As vendors focused more and more on assisting people with disabilities to earn good wages, changes occurred in how and where jobs were sought for people.
 As people with disabilities obtained jobs outside workshops and centers, providers changed practice and expectations and more people were employed.
 Over the past 30 years, Washington has made consistent improvements in employment outcomes and become a national leader in placing people with developmental disabilities into good jobs at good wages.
 Today many more individuals with developmental disabilities are employed in jobs than are working in sheltered workshops.

-State Core Measures: Not yet developed for DDD employment outcomes.
+State Core Measures: Not yet developed for DDA employment outcomes.

-Outcome Measures: DDD requires counties and their subcontractors to report employment status outcomes including:
+Outcome Measures: DDA requires counties and their subcontractors to report employment status outcomes including:

 - Work hours.